doyler/RWSH/README.md

 * Handle all exit cases better
 * Perform OS detection and better prompt displays
 * Look into the ability to change directories (change the prompt, prepend the current directory to any requests?)
-* Switch from GET to POST or cookies (GET is logged, HTTP 414 errors, etc.)
 * Pseudo random key for forward-secrecy
 * Better encoded version to avoid detection (grep, AI-Bolit)
+* Clean up and add more methods
+* Add support for more HTTP verbs as well as headers (cookies, arbitrary, etc.)